fbpx

 Picking Jobs is a useful website where you can put in a search for fruit picking in Europe and see what’s available.
 Anywork Anywhere has a similar set-up and can be used to search for all kinds of other seasonal jobs both here and abroad.
 When you see a job that interests you, email the employer directly giving a few basic details about yourself and the dates you can do.

-Earnings are likely to be cash in hand and if you earn enough you will be expected to take care of all your own taxes.
-It’s unlikely you’ll make a lot of money here so you may not exceed your personal income allowance.
-For this year, the personal allowance is £9,440 and £10,500 for people aged 65–74.
+Earnings are often cash in hand and if you earn enough you will be expected to take care of all your own taxes.
+It’s unlikely you’ll make a lot of money, so you may not exceed your personal income allowance.
+For this year, the personal allowance is £12,750.

 You’ll typically be paid minimum wage: